nl4opt/nl4opt.github.io/index.md

 ## 2022-11-04
 1. The winners have been tentatively announced (see [leaderboard](https://nl4opt.github.io/leaderboard/)).
 2. We require the winning teams to fill out the Google Form (sent via email) with information describing their submissions.
-3. All other teams are also encouraged to fill out the form, as submissions with enough novelty may be invited to submit a technical report.
+3. All other teams are also encouraged to fill out the form, where submissions with enough novelty may be invited to submit a technical report.

 ## 2022-10-26
 1. We will be announcing the winner on November 4th, the deadline for submitting your training scripts is set to be October 28th.